apsommer/Investigate-a-Dataset/README.md

 ## Inverstigate a Dataset

-In this project, a dataset is analyzed and the findings communicated using the Python libraries NumPy, pandas, and Matplotlib.
+Worldwide creativity trends are analyzed using the Python libraries NumPy, pandas, matplotlib, and the findings communicated in a Jupyter Notebook.

 #### Skills Demonstrated